Updated: January 17, 2017

 - Corfu – One of Greece’s most beautiful islands.
 Corfu Town is a beautiful old city and makes a great base for exploring the island.
 Lots of kid-friendly activities on the island (including a water park) and some great beaches.

-- Europe 3 Star Travel Index (compare 40 cities by price)
+- How Much Does Europe Cost? (compare 40 cities by price)

 - Family Camping In Europe